LieutenantKhaos/Elytra-Slot-Refined/README.md

 ## Core features

-The upstream Elytra Slot 3.0.0 architecture is retained, including:
+The upstream Elytra Slot!
+3.0.0 architecture is retained, including:

 - a dedicated elytra slot that leaves the chestplate slot available;
 - vanilla-style flight, durability, Mending, and equipment behavior;